Sectors & IndustriesUtilitiesUtilities - Regulated Gas

 3. Northwest Natural Holding Co (NYSE:NWN)

-Northwest Natural Holding Co (NYSE:NWN) has an annual dividend yield of 3.92%, which is 1 percentage points higher than the gas industry average of 3.23%.
+Northwest Natural Holding Co (NYSE:NWN) has an annual dividend yield of 3.74%, which is the same as the gas industry average of 3.25%.
 Northwest Natural Holding Co's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
 Northwest Natural Holding Co's dividend has shown consistent growth over the last 10 years.

-Northwest Natural Holding Co's dividend payout ratio of 57.9% indicates that its high dividend yield is sustainable for the long-term.
+Northwest Natural Holding Co's dividend payout ratio of 71% indicates that its dividend yield is sustainable for the long-term.

 Why are gas stocks up?